ninjasun/ninjasun/README.md

 ![](/cover-01.png)

-### I like help people with their software products, especially when the mission is to make the world a better place.
-My approach always start listening, I will ask question until the problems it's clear and, if I can help, I will study and implement a solution with you.
+### I like to help people with their software products, especially when the mission is to make the world a better place.
+My approach always start listening, I will ask questions until the problems it's clear and, if I can help, I will study and implement a solution with you.

-_Since the main focus should be to understand and satisfy the users needs/problems I demand to the people I work with to be onest and trasparent._
+_Since the main focus should be to understand and satisfy the users needs/problems, I demand, the people I work with, to be honest and transparent._

 ## Services: